-6.26.
-By way of promoting inclusivity, community leadership and input to the licensing process, the term 'business interests' will normally be given the widest possible interpretation and shall include partnerships, charities, faith groups, medical practices etc.
+- 6.26.
+By way of promoting inclusivity, community leadership and input to the licensing process, the term 'business interests' will normally be given the widest possible interpretation and shall include partnerships, charities, faith groups, medical practices etc. - 6.27.
+However, in determination of whether an interested party 'has business interests that might be affected', the licensing authority will normally take the account of following (non-exhaustive) factors; namely -

-- 6.27.
-However, in determination of whether an interested party 'has business interests that might be affected', the licensing authority will normally take the account of following (non-exhaustive) factors; namely - a) the size of the premises; - b) the catchment area of the premises (i.e. how far people travel to visit); - c) whether the person making the representation(s) has business interests in that catchment area that might be affected; - d) the potential impact of the premises and/or its activities (such as number of customers, likely routes taken by those visiting the establishment etc); and - e) the circumstance and nature of the business that is suggested may be affected and/or the representation(s) made. - 6.28.
+- a) the size of the premises; - b) the catchment area of the premises (i.e. how far people travel to visit); - c) whether the person making the representation(s) has business interests in that catchment area that might be affected; and - the circumstance and nature of the business that is suggested may be affected and/or the representation(s) made, where it is relevant to one or more of the licensing objectives. - 6.28.
 Any consideration of the circumstances and / or nature of the representation(s) made will be confined to the interests of the person making the representation (which may be relevant to the distance from the premises concerned).
 It will not include the personal character(istics) of the complainant. - 6.29.
 The licensing authority believes that need, demand and/or competition between gambling operators, premises and facilities are matters for the market and are not business interests that should be subject to licensing control.
 Accordingly, the licensing authority will not usually take account of representations made by any rival operator, anywhere in the country, simply because they are in competition within the same gambling sector and/or could be affected by another gambling business.